Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 Travelers with upcoming bookings should look for advisories and instructions posted on carriers’ websites.

-Amtrak has deeply cut some rail service in the US due to a drop in demand.
-Amtrak is waiving change fees on all existing or new train reservations made before April 30, 2020.
+Amtrak has deeply cut some rail service in the US because of a drop in demand.
+Amtrak is waiving change fees on all existing or new train reservations made before April 30.

 Airline cleaning efforts and traveler hygiene

-Delta Air Lines started using a fogging technique in February “with a highly effective, EPA-registered disinfectant” on flights arriving in the US from Asia and has expanded that procedure more widely.
+Delta Air Lines started using a fogging technique in February “with a highly effective, EPA-registered disinfectant” on flights arriving in the United States from Asia and has expanded that procedure more widely.

 While disinfecting is helpful, frequent hand washing is among a traveler’s best defenses, infectious disease experts say.